Skip to Content

 DIY Baseball Lamp Tutorial

-That’s it – this DIY Baseball Lamp project was cheap and took me exactly 40 minutes to make from start to finish.
+In conclusion, this DIY baseball lamp project was cheap and took me roughly an hour to make from start to finish.

-Additionally, I encourage you to be creative by adding different things to the lamp like a glove on the bottom or as a shade.
+Additionally, I encourage you to be creative by adding different things to the lamp like a glove on the bottom or your own baseball bat lamp.

 Related Posts